The Makor College Experience

 Do MCE students earn a degree?
 No, the MCE is a non-degree program.
 Students who complete the program requirements will graduate with a Certificate of Completion, a resume, and a reference letter for future employment.

 What sort of student is appropriate for the MCE?
 The typical MCE student should be eager to continue his formal education after high school; have a strong motivation to learn and gain skills; have a long-term goal of finding gainful employment; be excited to become involved in campus life; and should be able to independently enjoy campus life with minimal supervision.
 To be eligible for the program, a student must: 1) Have a diagnosed intellectual or developmental disability; and 2) have a history of special education and/or State funded services for individuals with intellectual or developmental disabilities; and 3) have attended a high school program designed for students with intellectual or developmental disabilities.

-What is the cost of the program?
-The annual tuition is $48,000, paid directly to Makor Disability Services.
-For New York State residents eligible for services through the Office for People with Developmental Disabilities (OPWDD), some or all of this fee may be covered through Day Habilitation funds.
-For Out-of-State students, financial aid is based 100% on private fundraising and may not be available (no Yeshiva University financial aid opportunities are available for participants of this program).
-Staff from Makor will work with families and service coordinators to see what assistance may be available, and financial need should not preclude potential program participants from seeking more information.
-Residential (“dorm”) fees are currently $10,000 per year and include an up to $800 per year involvement in the Yeshiva University Meal Plan.
-Again, residential fees are paid directly to Makor Disability Services and are required from all those seeking residential services, including New York State residents whose day program costs are otherwise funded through OPWDD.
+How is the program funded?
+For New York State residents eligible for services through the Office for People with Developmental Disabilities (OPWDD), some or all of the tuition and housing costs can be covered through a combination of Day Habilitation, Supplemental Day Habilitation, and Community Habilitation funds.
+For Out-of-State students, the Makor College Experience is a tuition-based program.
+Note that financial aid is based 100% on private fundraising and may not be available (no Yeshiva University financial aid opportunities are available for participants of this program).
+Staff from Makor will work with families and service coordinators to see what funding and assistance may be available, and financial need should not preclude potential program participant from seeking more information.

 To apply to the Makor College Experience, please click here